-You can either make the compote while the brie is baking or you can even make it a few days ahead of time and simply rewarm it before spooning over the warm brie.
-Gotta love a shortcut that saves time!
+You can't pre-bake the brie but you can easily make the cranberry compote a few days ahead of time.
+Simply rewarm it before spooning over the top of the warm brie.

-- You can find all of our Appetizer Recipes HERE!
+You can find all of our Appetizer Recipes in our archives

 - 1 tablespoon butter

 - ¼ teaspoon salt